 Show how you will confirm that the milestone has been attained.
-Refer to indicators if a propriate.
-For example: a laboratory prototype that is 'up and running'; software released and you do a user group; field survey complete and data quality validated.
+Refer to indicators if appropriate.
+For example: a laboratory prototype that is 'up and running'; software released and validated by a user group; field survey complete and data quality validated.

-Table 3.1e: Critical risks for implementation
+Table 3.1e: Critical risks for implementation #@RSK-MGT-RM@#

 Description of risk (indicate level of (i) Work package(s) Proposed risk-mitigation measures

 likelihood, and (ii) severity: involved

 Low/Medium/High)

-6
+)

-77,
+100